 In 2012 factories churned out 80 billion items of clothing worldwide, which according to the film The True Cost, was 400% more clothing than 20 years ago.
 And while those numbers are quite shocking, that’s just the beginning.
 In 2016, just four short years later, it was estimated that factories produced 150 billion items of clothing — almost double those already mind-boggling 2012 numbers.

 In a similar fashion, we are discarding our clothes just as fast.
 The Environmental Protection Agency estimates that worldwide in 2013, over 15 million tons of textile waste was generated, with 13 million tons sent to landfill or incinerator.
 And of that, 10.5 million tons came from the U.S. To put that into perspective, that is 30 times as heavy as the Empire State Building.
-That’s a lot of clothes.
+That’s a sh*t ton of clothes.

-Once it’s in the landfills, the story just gets worse.
+And once that garment waste is in the landfills, the story just gets worse.
 Natural fibers produce greenhouse gases, while synthetic fibers (a type of plastic) can take hundreds years or longer to biodegrade.
 And all of the bleaches, dyes and other chemicals used to process tend to leach into the groundwater.